 I tried squishing them all whenever I found them but when I did I sometimes damaged the plants so I resorted to a mild mix of soap and water.
-You can get special insecticidal soap that is suppose to help but I opted for dish soap.
-With a small paint brush I dabbed my soapy solution on the leaves.
+I've read mixed things about what type of soap to use with some people insisting you use insecticidal soap and others using dish soap.
+I opted for dish soap.
+With a small paint brush I dabbed my soapy solution on the insects.
 First lightly, then excessively.
 Aphids typically cling to the underside of the leaves making it hard to find them all.
 I spent lots of time crouched over these plants and when I was finished all I did was make a mess.
 Much of the plants I had soaped up were now dying.
 And within a few days the aphids were back in full force, just like cockroaches.

 My next attempt to get rid of the aphids was to blow them off the plants with a squirt bottle.
 In a garden, I could just blast them off with a hose but I can't do that on the balcony.
 The squirt bottle method worked quite well and didn't kill the plants but the affect was only temporary.
 I remember seeing aphids in the soil, making their way back to the stems of the plants, marching their way up to the tender new leaves at the top.

-At some point the population will produce winged females who fly off to seek out a good place to start new colonies.
+At some point the aphid population will produce winged females who fly off to seek out a good place to start new colonies.
 I've read that certain colours and shinny objects can distract them and keep these winged aphids away from your plants.
 But I think in most cases it's just a matter of time before one makes a successful landing.
-In the fall, some colonies will start producing male aphids and these mate with the females that result in aphid eggs that can survive the winter.
-The year after the big aphid infestation I grew peppers again, this time from seed.
+In the fall, some colonies will start producing male aphids and these mate with the females.
+The result is aphid eggs that can survive the winter.
+The year after the big aphid infestation I grew peppers again, but this time from seed.
 And once again, the aphids were back.
 I'm convinced these started with hatchings from the last infestation.
-Fortunately I didn't put too much effort into peppers that season but the few I did grow now presented me with another problem.
+Fortunately I didn't put too much effort into peppers that season but the few I did grow presented me with another problem.

-I've seen aphids every year since that first outbreak but not in the same numbers I first had.
-I don't grow peppers much anymore.
+I've seen aphids almost every year since that first outbreak but not in the same numbers I first had.
+I spend more time washing down my containers with soapy water, particularly those that held aphid-infested plants the previous season.
+I also pay closer attention to plants I know aphids favour, such as peppers.
 The aphids also seem to like some of my annuals.
-I had some marigolds this year that had huge numbers of aphids but only on the flower buds and stems.
-This time I believe they hitched a ride in from the garden center.
+I had some marigolds one year that had huge numbers of aphids but only on the flower buds and stems.
+Again, these were plants purchased at a garden center.
 Even some purple basil I got at the same place had a few aphids but they were easy to pick off and didn't persist.
 I'm pretty sure purple basil is not their preferred diet.
 I've also had them on potato and broccoli plants but they didn't seem to bother those much and the colonies didn't thrive.

-My new method for getting rid of aphids is to not accept any plant on my balcony that has them.
-I just don't have the time to deal with them.
+One the best methods of prevention is to not accept any plant on my balcony that have aphids.
+Everything purchased at a nursery or garden center has to be carefully inspected.
 The last trick I used to get rid of them was neem oil.
 It didn't seem to work but it does work great for controlling spider mites and mildew.
-Ideally I should be scrubbing my containers at the end of every season.
-Perhaps replacing my soil or rotating it or something.
-But I just don't have time for that.
+Scrubbing my containers at the start of every season works.
+Especially containers that are going to hold plants I know the aphids will thrive on.
 A healthy plant can manage with a few aphids sucking on it.
 On some annuals, with just the flowers and buds infested, I've pinched off the infected growth and let the plant survive.
 But there were some annuals I uprooted and tossed.
 It's unfortunate, but sometimes that's what you have to do when growing on the balcony.